 What is the Fulmer Cup?

-The Fulmer Cup is a parody award that tracks the criminal achievements of various college football programs during the offseason and declares a “winner”.
+The Fulmer Cup is a tongue-in-cheek award that tracks the criminal achievements of various college football programs during the offseason and declares a “winner”.
 It is open to all Division 1 football programs (FBS & FCS), and points are awarded based on the level of crime (more details below).
-The Fulmer Cup season starts the minute the national title game is finished and ends the minute of the FBS kickoff, this year on August 26.
+The Fulmer Cup season starts the minute the national title game is finished and ends the minute of the first FBS kickoff.

 The Fulmer Cup